COOL-cohort/COOL-site/docs/Concepts/data-format.md

 |-#values-|-value offsets-|-values-|
 ```
 ### RangeMetaField
 A RangeMetaField describes a field of type [ActionTime](schema.md#actiontime) and [Metric](schema.md#Metric).
 These raw values of these fields are numbers.
-Currently their min and max are stored here.
+Currently, their min and max are stored here.
 ## DataChunk
 A data chunk store a group of record in column oriented manner.
 There are two types of format, HashField and RangeField for different field types with tailored indexing and compression.

 ### HashField
-A HashField describes the values in each records of a field that belongs to a type descibed by HashMetaField.
+A HashField describes the values in each record of a field that belongs to a type described by HashMetaField.
 * `keys`: global ids of terms appeared in this data chunk, in ascending order.
 * `values`: a value the field takes is represented with a local id, which is the index of its global id in `keys`.
-* `preCal` and `match sets`: when pre calculation is specified, one or more bit sets (`match sets`) are stored in place of values.
+* `preCal` and `match sets`: when pre-calculation is specified, one or more bit sets (`match sets`) are stored in place of values.

-Bytes written to file: (when pre calculation is off)
+Bytes written to file: (when pre-calculation is off)
 ```
 |-key compressor codec-|-compressed keys-|-values compressor codec-|-values-|
 ```
-Bytes written to file: (when pre calculation is on)
+Bytes written to file: (when pre-calculation is on)
 ```
 |-key compressor codec-|-compressed keys-|-PreCal codec-|-#bitset-|-compresed bitsets-|
 ```
 Currently the bitset is compressed with run-length encoding
 ### RangeField
-A HashField describes the values in each records of a field that belongs to a type descibed by HashMetaField.
+A HashField describes the values in each records of a field that belongs to a type described by HashMetaField.

 Bytes written to a file:
 ```